-I work as a research computer scientist at the Information Sciences Institute and am an external fellow at the International Computer Science Institute.
+I am a research computer scientist at the Information Sciences Institute and an external fellow at the International Computer Science Institute.
 I previously worked at the Center for Information Technology Policy (CITP) at Princeton University.
 I completed my Ph.D. as a member of the MOMENT lab at the University of California, Santa Barbara.
 I'm also co-founder and CEO of Invisv.

 Spring 2013: CS 32 - Object Oriented Design and Implementation Teaching assistant

 Winter 2013: CS 176b - Network Programming Teaching assistant